SalamPS/lensfolia/README.md

 ## 🎯 About

 **LensFolia** is a cutting-edge Progressive Web Application (PWA) that leverages AI and computer vision to revolutionize plant disease detection and management.
-Built with Next.js 15 and powered by advanced machine learning models including YOLOv8 and MobileNetV2, LensFolia provides instant, accurate plant health analysis through smartphone photography.
+Built with Next.js 15 and powered by AI Agents, LensFolia provides instant, accurate plant health analysis through smartphone photography.

 The platform combines real-time plant disease detection with a comprehensive knowledge base, community forum, and personalized recommendations system, making plant care accessible to everyone from home gardeners to agricultural professionals.

 ### ✨ Key Features

 - 🚀 **Next.js 15**: App Router with SSR optimization and React 19
-- 🤖 **AI-Powered Detection**: YOLOv8 + MobileNetV2 for accurate disease identification
+- 🤖 **AI-Powered Two-Stage Detection**: YOLOv8 + MobileNetV2 for accurate disease identification
 - ⚡ **Multi-Agent System**: LangGraph-based workflow for comprehensive analysis
 - 🎨 **Modern UI**: shadcn/ui components with responsive design
 - 📱 **PWA Ready**: Offline capabilities and mobile app experience